Do I Need Therapy? How to Recognize the Signs and What to Do Next

 We don’t diagnose.
 We don’t give advice unless asked.
 We simply listen with full attention, deep care, and absolute confidentiality.

-Sometimes, saying it out loud to someone who won’t judge or interrupt is what starts the shift.
+Sometimes that’s enough to loosen the grip of what you’ve been carrying.
+Saying it out loud to someone who won’t judge or interrupt is often what begins the shift.

 And if it turns out you need more, I can help with that too.
 I keep a list of qualified therapists I’ve personally vetted and would be happy to make a referral if that next step feels right.